jmolendijk/dataV2-labs/module-3/RecSys-Spotify-Million-Playlists/README.md

 Dataset comes from original [1] [Spotify Million Playlist Dataset Challenge](https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge)

 ## Models
-The project used Collaboartive Filtering (CF) and Content Based (CB) filtering as two main approaches
+As mentioned above, the project used Collaboartive Filtering (CF) and Content Based (CB) filtering as two main approaches

 #### Collaborative filtering
 [Collaborative Filtering](https://en.wikipedia.org/wiki/Collaborative_filtering): This method makes automatic predictions (filtering) about the interests of a user by collecting preferences or taste information from many users (collaborating).
 The underlying assumption of the collaborative filtering approach is that if a person A has the same opinion as a person B on a set of items, A is more likely to have B's opinion for a given item than that of a randomly chosen person.